The Pinnacle Guide 2026: The World's Best Pinned Bars

 Milan, Italy

-Inside Portrait Milano on Corso Venezia, Rumore Bar Americano occupies a specific tier in the city's cocktail scene: the glamorous hotel bar where live music, a rare spirits collection, and high-end cocktails converge under one roof.
-It draws a crowd for celebrations and late evenings rather than quick after-work drinks, and it carries the polish expected of its address.
+Inside Portrait Milano on Corso Venezia, Rumore Bar Americano occupies a specific tier in the city's cocktail scene: the glamorous hotel bar where live music, a rare spirits collection, high-end cocktails converge under one roof.
+It draws a crowd for celebrations and late evenings rather than quick after-work drinks, it carries the polish expected of its address.

 Santa Cocktail Club